Table of Contents

 Since kittens have a very high metabolism and relatively smaller stomachs, they should be fed 4-5 meals a day, rather than 2 meals a day like adult cats are fed.
 As your kitten reaches 6 months of age, you can reduce her meals down to 2 times a day.

+You may also try free-feeding with dry food when they are older than 10 weeks of age.
+It can urge under-weight kittens to eat more.
+It will also help kittens avoid having digestive discomfort from eating set meals all at once.
 On the other hand, free-feeding can cause unnecessary weight gain.
 Portion control as opposed to free-feeding may help prevent a potential habit of over-eating in the future.

 If you want to try free-feeding, it is best to observe your kitten’s eating habits and weight fluctuations during that time to determine whether or not free-feeding suits her.
+However, do not ever attempt free-feeding with wet food because it will go bad when it sits out for extended periods without refrigeration.
+This can cause sickness and stomach upset, which is a pain for you and your kitten.

 Transitioning to Solid Food

 Solid food doesn’t only mean dry food, it means food that is not in the form of a liquid, like their mother’s milk.
+Transitioning from a full-liquid diet like milk to solid food is better facilitated with wet food or softened dry food.

 When separating kittens from their mother, make sure to do it only a few hours a day.
 If it can be avoided, don’t separate them indefinitely at once.
 This should be a gradual process in which the kittens slowly gain independence from their mother.
 They should continue being nursed until they reach 8-10 weeks of age.

-You should also make sure that the kittens have plenty of water, their litter box, and wet food in the space that you place them away from their mother.
+You should also make sure that the kittens have plenty of water, their litter box, and wet food in the space where you place them away from their mother.
 As long as the food is tasty (and nutritious!) and the kittens are comfortable in this area, the weaning process will be as smooth as can be.

 Introducing Solid Food to an Orphan Kitten